PilotGtec/RepData_PeerAssessment1/PA1_template.md

 [3]: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip "Activity monitoring data"

 ####Loading Data
-In this section, we load the raw *Activity Monitoring Data* provided in this project.
-The dataset has been downloaded and is located in the same location as this **R markdown** file.
-Note that for loading the data, the chunk option `cache = TRUE` has been set.
+In this section, we load the raw *Activity Monitoring Data*.
+The dataset has been downloaded and unzipped and is located in the same location as this **R markdown (.Rmd)** file.
+Note that for loading the data, the chunk option `cache = TRUE`.

 ```r